 Funds are transferred, keys are exchanged, and you're in your new home.
 Your old mortgage is repaid from the sale proceeds, and your new one begins.

-It depends on your current deal, your lender's porting policy, and what's available in the market.
-If you're on a competitive fixed rate with time left to run, porting may save you money -- but it's not always possible if your new property doesn't meet the lender's criteria, or if you need to borrow significantly more.
-We'll run the numbers on both options and give you a clear recommendation.
+It depends on your current deal, your lender's porting policy, and what is available in the market.
+If you are on a competitive fixed rate with time left to run, porting may save you money — but it is not always possible if your new property does not meet the lender's criteria, or if you need to borrow significantly more.
+We will run the numbers on both options and give you a clear recommendation.
+Read our full guide to porting your mortgage.

 Yes - most home movers need to borrow more as they move to a larger or more expensive property.
 This will go through a full affordability assessment with the lender.
 We'll tell you the maximum you can borrow before you start viewing properties so you know exactly what's within reach.